UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 ### Module 2: Python without the "eek": Basic Python
-_Note: This module can be pushed to the end of the wrangling material but I wanted to discuss why I think we should introduce datatypes earlier"
+_Note: This module can be pushed to the end of the wrangling material but I wanted to discuss why I think we should introduce datatypes earlier_

 #### Topics